dxlliv/planner/docs/media-image.md

 ## External images

-You can use direct links, if your images are hosted on external hosts.
+You can use direct links, if the images are hosted on external hosts.